wdi-sg/pokedex-express-finale/README.md

 2. Run `npm install` to install dependencies
 3. Create a new Postgres database by running `createdb pokemons_development -U <your_username>`
 4. Run `psql -U <your_username> -d pokemons_development -a -f tables.sql` - this will create 2 new tables for you - a `pokemons` table and `users` table in the database
-5. Seed pokedex data into the newly created `pokemons` table by running `psql -U <your_username> -d pokemons -a -f seed.sql`
 6. Look in the starter file called `index.js`, run `nodemon` to start local server on port 3000
 7. Write back-end code!